dbrgn/ic880a-backplane-testimage/README.md

 Then copy the resulting image to an SD card with `dd`.
 The size of the image should be around 160 MiB.

+To copy it to the target SD:

+    sudo dd if=buildroot-2019.02.4/output/images/sdcard.img of=/dev/YOURDEVICE bs=8M
+    sync